phil294/coffeesense/README.md

 #### 1.1.4
 ##### 2021-11-22
-- Fix autocomplete after dot `.` when next line is a comment
+- Add autocomplete after dot `.` when next line is a comment
-- Fix autocompleting object properties in non-empty lines
+- Add autocompleting object properties in non-empty lines

 #### 1.1.3
 ##### 2021-11-16
-- Fix GoTo when variable name contains dollar sign `$`
+- Add GoTo when variable name contains dollar sign `$`

 #### 1.1.2
 ##### 2021-10-14